Therapy & consulting for OCD, ANxiety & related disorders

 That’s why my work isn’t just about helping the individual who is struggling.
 It’s about helping the entire family better understand what’s happening, feel less alone, and develop practical strategies that actually move everyone forward.

-I specialize in helping children, teens, adults, and families navigate anxiety, OCD, PANS/PANDAS, and complex mental health concerns using evidence-based treatment that actually works.
+I specialize in helping children, teens, adults, and families navigate anxiety, OCD & PANS/PANDAS using evidence-based treatment.

-Many of the people who find their way to my office are feeling exhausted, discouraged, and uncertain.
-They’ve tried countless strategies, invested significant time and energy searching for answers, and often worry that they can’t be helped.
+Many of the people who find their way to my office are feeling exhausted, discouraged, and wondering if they can even be helped.
+They’ve tried countless strategies, invested significant time and energy searching for answers, and often worry that things will never get better.

 One of the greatest privileges of my work is watching people discover that they are capable of so much more than anxiety and OCD have led them to believe.
 As treatment begins to work, people often discover something powerful: they were never as fragile as anxiety told them they were.

-If you’re willing to show up, practice new skills, take meaningful risks, and do the work that recovery requires, I’ll be right there with you every step of the way as your biggest cheerleader.
-I’ll teach, support, encourage, challenge, and (with your permission) push you outside your comfort zone.
+If you’re willing to show up consistently, practice new skills between sessions, take meaningful risks, and do the work that recovery requires, I’ll be right there with you every step of the way as your biggest cheerleader.
+I’ll teach you, support you, encourage you, challenge you, and help empower you to get outside of your comfort zone so that OCD and anxiety are no longer calling the shots.

 You CAN feel better, and I’m going to help you get there.